dqmis/torchdiffeq/examples/README.md

 ## NJSDE for Point Process with Real-Valued Labels
 The `point_process_rvl.py` file contains the implementation for learning point processes with a real-valued label.
 The model assumes the real-valued labels are sampled from a probability distribution parameterized by a mixture of Gaussians.

 To reproduce the experiments reported in the paper, run
 ```
-make run_point_processes_gaussian
+make run_point_process_with_real_valued_label
 ```

 ## NJSDE for Real-World Event Type Prediction Task in Time Series Data